Bridging the Gap

 Solutions Outpatient Services provides affordable, intensive, evening outpatient treatment programs for young adults and adults experiencing problems with alcohol, drugs, and other addictive disorders.
-It is our belief that chemical dependency is a that affects every family ,member, each of whom needs support and healing from its effects.
+We believe that chemical dependency affects every family member, each of whom needs support and healing from its effects.

 Solutions offers a unique and affordable Family Program called Bridging the Gap, designed to educate family members and loved ones about chemical dependency and to allow them to process their own feelings and issues around their codependency.

-Research shows that when family members are educated and engaged in their own recovery and growth process, the chemically dependent personís chances of successful recovery increase.
+Research shows that when family members are educated and engaged in their own recovery and growth process, the chemically dependent person’s chances of successful recovery increase.

-- To assist family members in reclaiming or developing alternative coping and problem-solving methods to deal with lifeís day-to-day problems.
+To assist family members in reclaiming or developing alternative coping and problem-solving methods to deal with life’s day-to-day problems.